davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 - Manage a **stack of panels**.
 - Render **one or two panels** at a time depending on viewport width.
 - Provide **breadcrumbs** for navigation.
-- Host panel containers and the draggable divider.
+- Host `ScrollableViewPort` instances and the draggable divider.
 - Display the **Connection Status modal overlay** when instructed (e.g. on live-update disconnects).

 ## Structure